P.S. I Love You (How I Met Your Mother): Critical reception

 The episode received positive reviews.
 Donna Bowman of the A.V.
 Club gave the episode an A−.
 Bill Kuchman of TV.com said the episode provided some of the season's funniest moments.
 IGNs Max Nicholson said the episode was "redemption" for some of the show's rough patches this season.
 Alan Sepinwall of Uproxx stated that the episode's plot on Robin Sparkles was a "genuine idea" almost as big as her introduction in "Slap Bet".

+ScreenCrush described the episode as "good plain fun" and a fitting conclusion to one of the show's best recurring storylines, calling it an entertaining entry before the season's final arc began.
+We Got This Covered praised the episode for taking the show's recurring Canada jokes to a new level, noting the impressive lineup of Canadian guest stars from the 1990s.

 Jason Priestley's line about making a Tim Horton's donut named after him the night of Robin's debacle inspired the fast food chain to make an actual "The Priestley" donut.
 An in-house food scientist who was a fan of the show developed the item as Priestley described—a Timbit inside a strawberry vanilla donut—within hours of the broadcast.
 A small batch was eventually made, but the company does not intend to make it part of the menu.